 My research uses neurodevelopmental models to investigate how adverse early-life events or drugs of abuse impact on brain neurochemistry and contribute to cognitive and social dysfunction.
 The group… read more

 GOH J-Y, O'SULLIVAN SE, SHORTALL SE, ZORDAN N, PICCININI AM, POTTER HG, FONE KCF and KING MV, 2020.
 Gestational poly(I:C) attenuates, not exacerbates, the behavioral, cytokine and mTOR changes caused by isolation rearing in a rat ‘dual-hit’ model for neurodevelopmental disorders Brain, Behavior, and Immunity.
-(In Press.)
+89, 100-117

 SHORTALL SE, BROWN AM, NEWTON-MANN E, DAWE-LANE E, EVANS C, FOWLER M and KING MV, 2020.
 Calbindin deficits may underlie dissociable effects of 5-HT6 and mGlu7 antagonists on glutamate and cognition in a dual-hit neurodevelopmental model for schizophrenia Molecular Neurobiology.
 (In Press.)

 KOHLI S, KING MV, WILLIAMS S, EDWARDS A, BALLARD TM, STEWARD LJ, ALBERATI D and FONE KCF, 2019.
 Oxytocin attenuates phencyclidine hyperactivity and increases social interaction and nucleus accumbens dopamine release in rats.
-Neuropsychopharmacology: official publication of the American College of Neuropsychopharmacology.
+Neuropsychopharmacology.
 44(2), 295-305

 My research uses neurodevelopmental models to investigate how adverse early-life events or drugs of abuse impact on brain neurochemistry and contribute to cognitive and social dysfunction.
 The group has a track record of successful collaboration on EU and industry-funded projects, evaluating novel serotonergic, cholinergic, dopaminergic and glutamatergic treatments for disorders like schizophrenia, autism and depression.